PRPF4B

-Serine/threonine-protein kinase PRP4 homolog is an enzyme that in humans is encoded by the PRPF4B gene.
+Serine/threonine-protein kinase PRP4 homolog is an enzyme that in humans is encoded by the PRP4K gene.
+The gene was previously known as PRPF4B.

 Pre-mRNA splicing occurs in two sequential transesterification steps, and the protein encoded by this gene is thought to be involved in pre-mRNA splicing and in signal transduction.
 This protein belongs to a kinase family that includes serine/arginine-rich protein-specific kinases and cyclin-dependent kinases (CDKs).
 This protein is regarded as a CDK-like kinase (Clk) with homology to mitogen-activated protein kinases (MAPKs).

 Interactions

-PRPF4B has been shown to interact with Pinin.
+PRP4K has been shown to interact with Pinin.